SQream/sqream_docs/installation_guides/installing_sqream_with_binary.rst

 12. As in the example below, update your **sqream<#>_config.json** file:

-    1. Copy and paste the path to the directory where you cluster is contained.
+    1. Copy and paste the path to the directory where yous cluster is located.

 	    ::